Cannabis in Jamaica: Cannabis industry

 In April 2015, Jamaica planted its first legal cannabis plant, at the University of the West Indies Mona campus.

 In March 2018, Balram Vaswani, a long-time advocate for the legalisation of marijuana, opened the first legal medical marijuana dispensary, Kaya Herbhouse, in Drax Hall, St. Ann.

 Heavy rains during the 2020 hurricane season, followed by a severe drought, an increase in consumption, and a decline in the number of retailers resulted in a marijuana shortage as of early 2021.

-As of 2021, the Jamaica Cannabis Licensing Authority authorized 29 cultivators and 73 transporters, processers, retailers and others.
+As of 2021, the Jamaica Cannabis Licensing Authority authorized 29 cultivators and 73 transporters, processors, retailers and others.
 Marijuana was sold by legal retailers (called "herb houses") at about five to ten times the cost of cannabis sold illicitly on the street.